enonic/old-xp-doc/doc/developer/content-domain/repository.rst

 A built-in content repository called ``cms-repo`` is initialized when installing Enonic XP.
 This is where content is stored when working with content in the Content Manager application or the content-API.

 Inside a repository exists something called branches.
-A branch is a tree-structure containing content.
+A branch is a tree structure containing content.
 The ``cms-repo``-repository has two branches:

 * ``draft``